codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ### Example: Add User Input to Array

 The following is an example dice game that records and outputs all prior user guesses.
+We will learn how to create functions in the next lessons.

 ```javascript
 // Store guesses in a global array that persists across Submits.